Guide to the Commercial Vertical Farm: Optimizing for Profitability and Peak Yields

 700-800 nm | Far-Red | * Can influence plant morphology (shape) and flowering responses |

-Temperature: Finding the Sweet Spot for Optimal Growth
+Temperature: Finding the Sweet Spot for Optimal Growth and Risk Mitigation

-Pros of NFT in Vertical Farming:
+Pros of NFT in a Vertical Farm:

 Efficient Nutrient Delivery: NFT delivers a precise nutrient solution directly to the plant’s roots, minimizing waste and ensuring optimal uptake at each growth stage.
 This can lead to faster growth rates and higher yields compared to traditional soil-based methods.